pixijs/pixijs.com/src/data/pixi.js.md

  * - Provides cursor management
  * - Configurable event features
  */
-export declare class EventSystem implements System<EventSystemOptions> {
+export declare class EventSystem implements System$1<EventSystemOptions> {
 	/**
 	 * The event features that are enabled by the EventSystem
 	 * @since 7.2.0